State-dependent Trotter Limits and their approximations

 Through our state-dependent error bound, we can also perform an analytical examination in certain cases.
 For this, consider $H^{(1)}=\frac{1}{2}Q^2$ and $H^{(2)}=\frac{1}{2}P^2$ and truncate at level $d$ in the Fock basis $\Set{\ket{m}}$ as before.
 We then find the analytic bound

-see the Supplementary Material, Sec.~\hyperlink{app:proof_bound}{D}.
+see the Supplementary Material, Sec.~\hyperlink{app:example}{D}.
 This bound does not depend on the cutoff dimension $d$.
 Hence, by our truncation main result the full continuous Trotter problem converges and its Trotter error can be quantified for Fock states explicitly by Eq.~\eqref{Trotter_X2P2}.
 For a numerical comparison, see Fig.~\ref{fig:strong_Q2_P2_small}.

 \emph{Conclusion.}---From a practical perspective, our truncation main result reduces the complexity of determining Trotter convergence and finding infinite-dimensional error bounds to just computing finite-dimensional error bounds, which saturate in the truncation dimension.
 The latter may be obtained through our state-dependent error bounds from the first main result.
 This makes the common practice of numerical Trotter simulations rigorous.
 From a fundamental perspective, it would be great to have a generic method in order to analytically check the convergence of the infinite-dimensional Trotter product formula in a general setting.
 This is a hard problem and only very little literature in the mathematical physics community exists on this topic.
 Our result can extend to such a method in certain cases.
-For this, one needs that there are eigenstates of the infinite-dimensional target Hamiltonian that stay eigenstates of the truncated operators.
-Of course, generalizing our finite-dimensional state-dependent error bounds to arbitrary input states would make this assumption obsolete.
+For this, one has to be able to apply our finite-dimensional Trotter bounds to the truncation scenario.
+In particular, one needs that there are eigenstates of the infinite-dimensional target Hamiltonian that stay eigenstates of the truncated operators.
+This property does not hold in general and therefore sets a practical limitation on our method.
+For example, one would expect this property to break down if the infinite-dimensional target Hamiltonian does not have eigenstates.
+In such a case, when our first main result is not applicable to the truncation scenario but the assumptions of our second main result still hold, one might get indication for Trotter convergence by numerically studying the finite-dimensional state-dependent Trotter error.
+Of course, generalizing our Trotter error bounds to arbitrary input states would make this obsolete: If such a bound existed, our truncation main result would give a generic method to analytically check Trotter convergence.
 Both of our main results naturally generalize to Trotter products of more than two operators.